crystaltine/MDE/README.md

 For those daring enough to try, copy the JAR file in `./out/artifacts/MDE_jar/` into your Spigot plugins folder.

 ### Run `/mde help` in-game to get started!
+#### Note: I'm pretty sure running files only works on Windows, because of how the processes are created...